jasonkuhrt-archive/blog/2-react-popover-layout-system/README.md

 ![zone-determination.png]()

-Popover will be positioned within one of four zones.
-The zone that best fits Popover will be chosen.
-For each zone we calculate the result of subtracting Popover's dimensions from it.
-Then based on these results we bucket zones into three tiers of preference (each tier is less preferable than the previous):

-1. zones have positive difference on both dimensions
-2. zones have positive difference on just one dimension
-3. zones have negative difference on both dimensions

-Tier 1 zones are sorted by the sums of each zone's result, descending.
-So the fist zone in this list is that which fits Popover with the most extra area overall.

-Tier 2 and tier 3 zones are sorted by each one's percentage of crop, ascending.
-So the first zone in this list is that which crops Popover the least overall.
+Popover will be positioned in the zone deemed best amongst all four possibilities.
+The algorithm requires two passes.
+First calculate the fit of each zone and then rank those fits to find the optimal zone.

+### Calculating Fits

+For each zone we subtract Popover's height and width from it.
+When doing this we also have to factor in the Tip's main-axis length.
+Appendix A goes into detail about how and why this is done.

+### Calculating Ranks

+To rank zones based on their fit we take the following steps:

+1. Group zones into first or second class.
+First class zones are those whose calculated fit has a positive difference on both dimensions.
+Second class zones are those whose calculated fit has a negative difference on one or both dimensions.
+2. Pick the first class zone with the largest area.
+3. If there are no first class zones then pick the second class zone with the least percentage of its area exceeding Frame bounds.

 ![zone-scenarios.png]()

+TODO
+Revise jitter section to encompass the following flush out the following stub ...:
+* threshold-based changes between first class zones to prevent jitter
+* upgrading (change from second to first class) will not be subject to thresholds
+* threshold 0 means single-pixel-difference sensitivity
+* threshold 0.2 means other zone must have 20% more area to trigger change
+* threshold Infinity means disable changing between first class zones altogether.
+Only move to a zone upon initial layout or when upgrading